 At 18 years old, as long as the teen has held an intermediate license for at least 6 months with a clean record, a full license can be obtained.
 At this time there are no further restrictions on driving privileges.

 Teen drivers in Oklahoma are subject to the same financial responsibility laws as all other drivers, even during the intermediate licensing phase.
 For most teens, insurance is obtained through a parent or guardian, who can add the teen driver to their current insurance policy.
-A teen can stay on the policy of a parent or guardian even while away at school, as long as they maintain permanent residence at home.
+A teen can stay on the policy of a parent or guardian even while away at school, as long as they maintain their permanent residence at home.

 Teens who have moved away from home will need to meet the financial responsibility requirements through their own liability insurance policy.